Golf Holidays in France

 The Eurotunnel makes getting to France so easy and offers a much cheaper alternative than flights (with the ever-increasing costs of luggage and golf club carriage) to destinations further afield from the UK and is therefore incredibly popular with British golfers.
 Le Touquet is a firm favourite with its phenomenal golf courses and luxurious golf clubs.
 Both the Hardelot and Le Touquet golf clubs boast 36 holes of outstanding golf just across the channel.

-There are some superb golf resorts within a short drive inland from Calais including the wonderful St Omer with its outstanding hotel and superb championship 18-hole course, as well as a shorter academy 9-hole course.
-The towns of Arras and Lille have a variety of courses and are easily reachable by car.
+There are some superb popular golf resorts in Northern France within a short drive inland from Calais, including the wonderful St Omer with its outstanding hotel and superb championship 18-hole course, as well as a shorter academy 9-hole course.
+The towns of Arras and Lille have a variety of courses and are easily reachable by car on your golf travels.

 Golf hotels in France

 There are a wide range of fantastic golf hotels in France.
 Pick your favourite accommodation from the options below, or click on View More to see our full range of golf resorts in France.

 Look through our range of the best golf courses in France below that will be sure to satisfy even the most demanding of golfers.If you have any specific questions about the golf courses you can visit please do get in touch.

 Great value, Short proximity from the UK, Beautiful scenery, Fabulous food and drink, Superb golf courses, Wonderful hotels